cityofaustin/Residential-Permitting/_projects/shed/consult.md

 {% include diagram.html diagram="layout-sketch" %}

-## How can you get a free in-person consultation?
+## How can you get a Free In-Person Consultation?

 All consultations take place at Residential Plan Review at One Texas Center.
 You can have up to 3 free 20 minute in-person consultations.